Why would someone train a dog to walk and trot on a treadmill?

-Dogs learn at different paces so the timeframe varies.
-Keep you and your dog’s attitudes happy and relaxed during training sessions, keep training sessions short and end them on a successful note, and use treats to help trot your way to success.
+Dogs learn at different paces, so the time frame varies.
+Keep your dog happy and relaxed during training sessions, keep sessions short, and end them on a positive note, using treats along the way to help ensure success.
 Many dogs take a few steps the first session or within a week of intermittent, multiple sessions.
-Many dogs are confidently trotting for 5-15 minutes after a few weeks!
+Others are confidently trotting for 5-15 minutes after a few weeks!

 How do you treadmill train a dog?

-Next, when your dog is off of the treadmill, turn the treadmill on and let your dog hear the sound of it running.
-You may use treats or praise to reward your dog for accepting the hum of the treadmill nearby.
+Next, when your dog is off the treadmill, turn the treadmill on and let your dog hear it running.
+You may use treats or praise to reward your dog for accepting the hum of the treadmill.
 Turn the treadmill off.

-Walk your dog to the rear of the treadmill to get up on it and have him walk to the front.
-Turn the treadmill on very low, such as 0.5 mph, and give your dog a few treats as he stays on the belt during the movement.
+Walk your dog to the rear of the treadmill, get on it, and walk to the front.
+Turn the treadmill on very low, such as 0.5 mph, and give your dog a few treats as long as they stay on the belt during the movement.
 Encourage your dog to take a few steps.
 Stop the treadmill.
-Treat your dog while he is still facing forward on the treadmill and then have him exit the treadmill at the rear.
-Repeat a few times and each time ask your dog for a few more steps!
-Use lots of happy and confident praise.
+Treat your dog while they are facing forward on the treadmill and then have them exit the treadmill at the rear.
+Repeat a few times and ask your dog for a few more steps each time.
+Use lots of praise and positive reinforcement.

-Over time, you can increase the speed and the walking or trotting time periods.
-Start with a few seconds and build up sessions to 3 minutes.
-Most dogs will walk about a 2 to 2.5 mph pace and many dogs will trot at a 2.5 to 5 mph pace.
+Over time, you can increase the speed and the walking or trotting time period.
+Start with a few seconds and build up to sessions of 3 minutes.
+Most dogs will walk at about a 2 to 2.5 mph pace and many dogs will trot at a 2.5 to 5 mph pace.

-Can dogs use a human treadmill or do they need a dog treadmill?
+Can dogs use a human treadmill or do they need a pet treadmill?

 Although a human treadmill may work for smaller dogs, larger dogs will generally need to use a treadmill that has a longer belt (or “bed”) surface.
-If the belt surface is too short for your dog, he may mess up his gait and take steps that are too short and unnatural – this could cause muscle and joint discomfort or injuries.
+If the belt surface is too short for your dog, this may affect their gait and force them to take steps that are too short and unnatural, which could cause muscle and joint discomfort or injuries.

 The belt surface should generally be about 2 to 2.5 times the length of the dog.
-DogTread recommends another method to determine the needed length - measure the length of your dog’s body (when your dog is lying on his side with his legs gently extended) and then add ten inches.
+Manufacturer recommendations suggest another method to determine the needed length: try measuring the length of your dog’s body (when your dog is lying on their side with their legs gently extended) and then add 10 inches.

-- Dogs should not go above a trot on the treadmill – no cantering!
+- Dogs should not go above a trot.
+You don't want your dog running on the treadmill.

 - Dogs should not be leashed to the treadmill – dogs could get tangled or be unable to exit safely if a sudden exit is needed.

-- Some dogs cannot chew and walk or trot, so watch your dog to see if he is able to take treats while on the treadmill.
-Beware that any dropped treats could cause your dog to stop walking and dive after cookies.
+- Some dogs cannot chew and walk or trot, so watch your dog to see if they are able to take treats while on the treadmill.
+Beware that any dropped treats could cause your dog to stop walking and dive after them.

 - A dog fading to the end of the treadmill is tired – slow the treadmill down so your dog can walk and cool down and then end the session.

-- As always, be sure to consult your veterinarian when implementing new or variations to your dog’s fitness routine.
+- As always, be sure to consult your veterinarian when implementing variations to your dog’s fitness routine.